QTM 305What can Women do in Christian Ministry

 - The Assemblies of God (AoG) [C]: Fully ordains women to all levels of leadership.
 The AoG has held this position since its early decades (1930s/40s), signaling it is not a brand-new shift [C].

-The historical logs show that for most of church history, the Restriction Logic was the default.
-The Permission Logic has always been there in the margins.
+For most of church history, the restriction view was the norm.
+The permission view has always been present in some form.

-History is descriptive, not prescriptive.
-The logs get read in the light of the Source Code.
-Any coherent build has to account for both the Restriction Data and the Permission Data (Deborah, Huldah, Phoebe, Junia).
+History describes what happened; it does not dictate what we must believe.
+We read history in the light of the Bible.
+Any coherent view has to account for both the restriction passages and the permission examples (Deborah, Huldah, Phoebe, Junia).

 3.0 THE LOGIC GATE: SYNTHESIS & APPLICATION